 Even the shows staged here and there along the way are very beautiful and colorful, and massage therapists gathered in the square very valid and cheap.

 More than the city, I’m actually in love with its surroundings that offer various views and endless sources of discovery.
 Hidden village temples, workshops, meditation centers, lakes, mountains, and forests never dull.
 It’s enough to be willing to get carried away by emotions and curiosity and the days in this region always give surprises and adventure.

 Having to choose, however, of all I would recommend these stages, which can be reached not without intermediate stops due to the beauty of the crossed scenery 🙂

 - Mae Sai, on the Burmese border.
-You can get there in about two hours along the highway leading to Myanmar and stopping right at the bridge that serves as border crossing.
-The town is a global market, but there are no special items, if not junk and several fake brands.
+You can get there in about two hours along the highway leading to Myanmar and stopping right at the bridge that serves as a border crossing.
+The town is a global market, but there are no special items, if not junk, and several fake brands.
 The antique shops where you find beautiful and valuable pieces are worth a stop by.
-In these magic caves I always find new pipes for my collection.
+In these magic caves, I always find new pipes for my collection.
 Yes, I do collect opium pipes.

 - Hot Springs (sulfur baths at 56°), which can be reached along a beautiful mountain road that at one point turns into a bamboo bridge to be crossed on a motorbike because the road once on the other side is still a long one… long, narrow bridge!
 I am alive and the regular customers of the spa as well.